 Our Florida Law Firm Can Manage Your Single-Vehicle Accident

 When you are involved in a single-vehicle accident, knowing what to do next can be a challenge.
 Are you entitled to insurance coverage?
 Can you file a lawsuit if a driver forced you off of the road or you crashed because of a roadway hazard?
-If you suffered serious injuries in your accident, these are questions that you need to have answered, and it will be important for you to speak with a Florida auto accident attorney about your legal rights.
+If you suffered serious injuries in your accident, these are questions that you need to have answered, and it will be important for you to speak with a Florida single vehicle accident lawyer about your legal rights.

 As a Driver, When Can You Seek Financial Compensation for a Single-Vehicle Accident?

 If you suffered serious injuries in a single-vehicle accident while driving, you could potentially have various grounds to seek financial compensation for your losses.
 Some examples of potential claims in single-vehicle accident cases include:

 - You Were Run Off of the Road By Another Driver – If you crashed because you were run off of the road by another driver, that driver could still be liable for your injuries even though you were not involved in a vehicle-on-vehicle collision.

 - You Had to Swerve to Avoid a Reckless Cyclist or Pedestrian – Likewise, if you were forced to swerve off of the road in order to avoid hitting a cyclist or pedestrian who put himself or herself in harm’s way, then the bicyclist or pedestrian could be liable for negligence.